 “We needed tradesmen fully trained in the use of specialist access equipment, and to make things even more challenging, all the work had to be carried out at night.
 Customers were to be kept blissfully unaware that a major redecoration project was underway.
 We weren’t prepared to tolerate wet paint, lingering paint odours and visible signs of work going on while the Centre was open, and, no matter what equipment had to be rigged up for the contractors to work at heights throughout the night, it was all to be completely derigged at daybreak and cleared away before we reopened our doors to the public each morning.”

 The Commercial Painting Division of Roy Hankinson (West Midlands) Ltd was one of a handful of contractors judged to be capable of completing the demanding programme of work and the company secured the contract through a single stage competitive tendering process.

-With dedicated maintenance and painting & decorating teams comprising directly employed and fully trained CSCS registered tradesmen, the company already provides out of hours/night time service all across the Country and is experienced in handling large commercial and retail projects.
+With dedicated maintenance and painting and decorating teams comprising directly employed and fully trained CSCS registered tradesmen, the company already provides out of hours/night time service all across the country, and is experienced in handling large commercial and retail projects.

 The painting contract entailed the redecoration of all the plaster walls, columns, soffits and suspended ceilings throughout the Centre.
 White acrylic eggshell was specified for a number of reasons, as Michael Spencer explained: “I wanted the contractors to use a really low odour paint that wouldn’t alert the shoppers to the fact that redecoration work was going on.
 We obviously wanted quick drying paint so that we could be sure surfaces would be touch dry each morning.
 We’ve also found eggshell durable and easy to keep clean in the past.”